 Addison’s disease is relatively uncommon in dogs.
 It is much less common than the opposite condition in dogs, Cushing’s disease, which causes an overproduction of cortisol.

 Dogs with Addison's Disease may exhibit no signs at first.
 When signs do appear, they can vary from mild to severe.
 Be aware that the signs of Addison's disease may be vague and are similar to the signs of other illnesses.

-If you notice these or other signs of illness that last more than a day or two, you should see your veterinarian.
+If you notice these or any other signs of illness that last more than a day or two, you should see your veterinarian.

 A presumptive diagnosis of Addison's disease may be made based on the initial test results, but additional testing is necessary to confirm the diagnosis.
 In most cases, an ACTH stimulation test is the next step.
 These results will confirm if Addison's disease is present.

 Ongoing maintenance of the Addison's dog typically involves the use of an injectable mineralocorticoid called desoxycorticosterone pivalate (called DOCP or Percorten).
 Oral steroids may be used in times of stress to supplement the body's need for cortisol.
-Regular lab testing is necessary to ensure the electrolytes are in balance.
+Routine lab testing is necessary to ensure the electrolytes are in balance.

 If a dog with Addison's disease becomes even slightly sick, it is essential to have that dog seen by a vet as soon as you can.
 An Addisonian crisis can occur at any time.
 The faster your dog can begin treatment, the less serious the crisis becomes.